-5. The Protocols Manual, as it exists today, is the product of discussions that were guided, in part, by decisions issued by the ACC and legislation passed by the Arizona legislature.
-Specifically, on.
+5. The Protocols Manual, as it exists today, is the product of discussions that were guided, in part, by decisions issued by the ACC.
 On December 26, 1996, after more than two years of meetings and workshops, the ACC issued Decision No. 59943, adopting a Competition Plan that provided for retail competition in Arizona.
 Although the ACC modified the Competition Plan on August 10, 1998, as described in Decision No. 61071, the decision to implement retail competition was affirmed.
-Accordingly, on On September 28, 1999, APS filed with FERC in Docket No. ER99-4577-000 a proposed revised OATT to accommodate retail direct access under the ACC=s Retail Competition Plan effective September 29, 1999.
-On December 10, 1999, Tucson Electric Power Company (ATEP@) filed with FERC in Docket No. ER00-771-000 a proposed revised OATT to accommodate retail direct access under the ACC=s Retail Competition Plan effective January 28, 2000.
-By orders issued November 24, 1999 and February 8, 2000, FERC permitted the APS and TEP OATT filings to take effect, subject to suspension and conditions.
-Meanwhile, on May 29, 1998, the Arizona legislature passed the Electric Power Competition Act (AAct@), which requires Salt River Project Agricultural Improvement and Power District (ASRP@), an entity that is otherwise non jurisdictional, and the
+On September 28, 1999, APS filed with FERC in Docket No. ER99-4577-000 a proposed revised OATT to accommodate retail direct access under the ACC's Retail Competition Plan effective September 29, 1999.
+On December 10, 1999, Tucson Electric Power Company (ATEP®) filed with FERC in Docket No. ER00-771-000 a proposed revised OATT to accommodate retail direct access under the ACC's Retail Competition Plan effective September 24, 1999 and February 8, 2000, FERC permitted the APS and TEP OATT filings to take effect, subject to suspension and conditions.